aws/karpenter-provider-aws/README.md

-# About
+# Karpenter
+![](./docs/images/logo.jpeg)

 Karpenter is a metrics-driven autoscaler for Kubernetes.
-It focuses on providing a performant and extensible solution for node autoscaling, though it can autoscale anything that implements the Kubernetes [scale subresource](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/autoscaling/horizontal-pod-autoscaler.md#scale-subresource).
+It's performant, extensible, and can autoscale anything that implements the Kubernetes [scale subresource](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/autoscaling/horizontal-pod-autoscaler.md#scale-subresource).

-![](./docs/images/logo.jpeg)

 ## Getting Started
 We will learn about Karpenter's APIs, look at some sample configurations, and install Karpenter's Controller.